tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

 A: Your inlet/outlet/other patch does not coincide with (internal) faces of the cells of the base block mesh.
 You may also need to apply a sufficient level of refinement.

+Q: Cell zones are missing or wrong.

+A: Face normals are not consistent.
+To fix face normals, go to Edit Mode, select everything, and then run Mesh -> Normals -> Recalculate Outside.

+Q: Why is there a world patch in the final mesh? / Why is my mesh leaking?

+A: Having a *world* patch in the final mesh is an indication that your surface mesh is "leaking" (extending outside the surfaces which define the domain volume).
+Leaking may be due to missing surfaces, cracks in the edges between surfaces, or the *Enable Snapping* option is disabled for an object.

 Q: Why build a SnappyHexMesh GUI on top of Blender?